Cost of education in Switzerland

 Expats should also plan to submit a letter of recommendation ("Arbeitszeugnis") from their former employer.

-must obtain the proper permits from the authorities to stay in the country.
+Students wishing to study in Switzerland must obtain the proper permits from the authorities to stay in the country.
 Here's how the process works.

 Student visas are issued much like permits for foreign workers, with students from European countries enjoying more relaxed procedures than those from third states.